Comparing molecules and solids across structural and alchemical space

 \section{Sinkhorn distance for structural similarity}

-Let us discuss briefly how the REMatch can be implemented in practice.
+Let us discuss briefly how the REMatch procedure can be implemented in practice.
 Consider for generality the $N\times M$ environment similarity matrix $\mathbf{C}(A,B)$ between two structures with $N$ and $M$ atoms respectively.
-The expression~\eqref{eq:k-regmatch} given in Section~\ref{sec:theory} for the optimal-transport-inspired definition of $\hat{K}$ generalizes straightforwardly to non-s quare matrices~\cite{cutu13nips}:
+The expression~\eqref{eq:k-regmatch} given in Section~\ref{sec:theory} for the optimal-transport-inspired definition of $\hat{K}$ generalizes straightforwardly to non-square matrices~\cite{cutu13nips}:

 where $\mathbf{P}\in \mathcal{U}(N,M)$ is a (scaled) doubly-stochastic $N\times M$ matrix for which $\sum_i P_{ij}=1/M$ and $\sum_j P_{ij}=1/N$.

 The Sinkhorn algorithm finds the optimal $\mathbf{P}^\gamma$ by the decomposition $\mathbf{P}^\gamma= \diag{\mathbf{u}}\ \mathbf{K} \diag{\mathbf{v}}= \mathbf{K}\circ \mathbf{u}\mathbf{v}^T$, where $\circ$ indicates the Hadamard product, and $\mathbf{K}$ is the entry-wise exponential of $(\mathbf{C}-1)/\gamma$, i.e.